JavaScript is required

 Direct

 The most straightforward and common way to say "yes" in Japanese is はい (hai).
 It can be used in almost any situation, whether formal or informal.
 You can use はい when you're answering a question, agreeing to a statement, or simply as a verbal acknowledgement that you're listening to someone.
-You can't really go wong with はい: it's a versatile and polite response.
+You can't really go wrong with はい: it's a versatile and polite response.

 How do you write "yes" in Japanese?